u0m5e0s9h/QR-Alimi-MainPage/README.md

-If you have any questions or issues running the project, please contact the project maintainer.
+If you have any questions or issues running the project, please contact me.